SannaDoolk/IoT-temperature-humidity-app/README.md

 * Ground (to the left from the front) - GNP

-Since the sensor module has a built in resistor no extra restore is needed in this case.
+Since the sensor module has a built in resistor no extra resistor is needed in this case.
 However if the DHT11 sensor is not of the type module, a resistor might be needed.

 ![koppling](pictures/koppling.png)